 Overview.
-The charge depleting range test dynamometer run shall consist of a series of charge depleting UDDSstests, after a second fuel drain and fill and a 12 to 36 hour soak period performed pursuant to the provisions of the "California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles."
-Each charge depleting test shall consist of one UDDS followed by a 10 minute key-off hot soak period until charge sustaining operation is achieved for two consecutive UDDSs.
-To determine charge sustaining operation, the vehicle must meet the SOC criterion in section F.10 from the start of the first UDDS until the end of the second UDDS.
-Once As an option, charge sustaining operation is may be achieved over two consecutive UDDSs, for a single UDDS if data is provided showing that charge sustaining operation can consistently be maintained over one UDDS.
-To determine charge sustaining operation, in this case, the vehicle shall meet SOC criterion in section F.10 from the start to the end of a single UDDS.
-Emissions are measured for all UDDSs when the auxiliary power unit is operating.

-Tthe vehicle shall be turned off and stored at an ambient temperature not less than 68°F (20°C) and not more than 86°F (30°C) for 12 to 36 hours.
-If the energy required to charge the vehicle from urban charge sustaining operation to full charge is not equivalent (within ± 1% of the AC energy) to the energy required to charge the vehicle from highway charge sustaining operation to full charge, the vehicle must be recharged.
-If the energy required to charge the vehicle from urban charge sustaining operation to full charge is equivalent (within ± 1% of the AC energy) to the energy required to charge the vehicle from highway charge sustaining operation to full charge, the vehicle may be recharged.
+The dynamometer run shall consist of a series of charge depleting tests, after a second fuel drain and fill and a 12 to 36 hour soak period performed pursuant to the provisions of the "California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles."
+Each charge depleting test shall consist of one UDDS followed by a 10 minute hot soak period until charge sustaining operation is achieved for two consecutive UDDSs.
+Once charge sustaining operation is achieved over two consecutive UDDSs, or a single UDDS if data is provided showing that charge sustaining operation can consistently be maintained over one UDDS, the vehicle shall be turned off and stored at an ambient temperature not less than 68°F (20°C) and not more than 86°F (30°C) for 12 to 36 hours.
+If the energy required to charge the vehicle from urban charge sustaining operation to full charge is not equivalent (within \pm 1% of the AC energy) to the energy required to charge the vehicle from highway charge sustaining operation to full charge, the vehicle must be recharged.
+If the energy required to charge the vehicle from urban charge sustaining operation to full charge is equivalent (within \pm 1% of the AC energy) to the energy required to charge the vehicle from highway charge sustaining operation to full charge, the vehicle may be recharged.
 The vehicle must be turned off during recharging.
 At the end of this cold soak period, the vehicle shall be placed or pushed onto a dynamometer.

-The charge sustaining emission test dynamometer run shall consist of two consecutive UDDSs with a 10 minute key-off hot soak in between.
-Vehicle emissions shall be measured over two UDDSs during charge sustaining operation, each separated by a 10 minute key-off hot soak period. and the vehicle must meet the SOC criterion in section F.10 from the start of the first UDDS until the end of the second UDDS.
+Vehicle emissions shall be measured over two UDDSs during charge sustaining operation, each separated by a 10 minute key-off hot soak period.
+The vehicle must meet SOC criterion in section F.10 from the start of the first UDDS until the end of the second UDDS.